simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-internet-safety-tips-for-everyone/index.en.md

 #### The Dangers of Unsecured Networks

-**Unsecured Wi-Fi networks** are those that do not require a password to connect.
+**Unsecured Wi-Fi networks** are those that don't require a password to connect.
 This lack of encryption makes it easy for anyone to intercept your data, including sensitive information such as **passwords, credit card numbers**, and **personal documents**.
 Hackers can use this information for **identity theft**, **financial fraud**, or other malicious purposes.

 Therefore, it is important to **avoid logging in to personal services** on unsecured Wi-Fi networks.
 This includes **online banking**, **email**, and **social media accounts**.
 Instead, wait until you can connect to a secure network or use your **mobile data plan** for sensitive transactions.

-Additionally, it is important to be cautious when using public computers for sensitive transactions.
+Also, it is important to be cautious when using public computers for sensitive transactions.
 These computers may have **keyloggers** or other malware installed, which can capture your keystrokes and steal your personal information.

 #### [Using a VPN for Public Wi-Fi](https://simeononsecurity.com/recommendations/vpns)

 A **VPN**, or **virtual private network**, is a security tool that encrypts your internet connection and hides your IP address.
 This makes it difficult for hackers to intercept your data and protects your device from potential attacks.

 When using public Wi-Fi, it is highly recommended to use a [**VPN service**](https://simeononsecurity.com/recommendations/vpns) to encrypt your data.
 This will ensure that your personal information remains safe, even if the network is unsecured.
-Many VPN services are available for free or for a small fee, and they are easy to install and use on your device.
+Many VPN services are available for free or for a small fee, and they're easy to install and use on your device.

 Overall, it is important to be cautious when using public Wi-Fi and take necessary precautions to protect your data.
 By using a **VPN service** and avoiding unsecured networks, you can stay connected while keeping your personal information safe.